LynetteGao/image_as_data/README.md

 #### Table 4(a).
 Performance comparison in identifying conspiracy videos from correction videos.

-You can find all the model setups under latest models/models-debunk. .ipynb files are holders to train the models.
+You can find all the model setups and input data files under latest models/models-debunk. .ipynb files are holders to train the models.
 Within each ipynb folder, you can find the corresponding models and their performance. h5 files are the output models.

 #### Appendix IV.
 Correlation matrix of the visual features used in Model 4

+Running statistics test/heatmap.ipynb to generate correlation matrix of the visual features with input handlabel_feature.csv.

+#### Appendix V. Performance comparison in identifying conspiracy videos from normal videos.

+You can find all the model setups and input data files under latest models/models-normal. .ipynb files are holders to train the models.
+Within each ipynb folder, you can find the corresponding models and their performance. h5 files are the output models.